fdev31/avatarize/README.md

     return an object describing the current avatar

 `asArray()`
-    return an array showing each value
+    return an array showing each INDEX value

 `asString()`
     return a string listing each value